aws-amplify/docs/docs/lib/auth/fragments/native_common/signin/common.md

 ```

 ## Force change password
-If a user is required to change their password on first login, CONFIRM_SIGN_IN_WITH_NEW_PASSWORD AuthSignInStep will be returned when signIn is called.
-You need to provide a new password given by the user in that case.
-It can be done using confirmSignIn with the new password.
+If a user is required to change the password on the first login, CONFIRM_SIGN_IN_WITH_NEW_PASSWORD `AuthSignInStep` will be returned when `signIn` is called.
+A new password given by the user is needed in that case.
+It can be done using `confirmSignIn` with the new password.
 Implement a UI to change password on the first login.
 After the user enters the username and password you can start the force change password flow by calling the following method:

 <inline-fragment platform="ios" src="~/lib/auth/fragments/ios/signin/30_signIn.md"></inline-fragment>